-It used to be that taxpayers could deduct moving expenses if they relocated for work reasons and if they met two requirements: the time test and the distance test.
+It used to be that taxpayers could deduct moving expenses if they relocated for work reasons and met two requirements: the time test and the distance test.
 If you intended to work in addition to attending school somewhere far from home, you might have qualified.

-The Distance Test
+The Distance and Time Tests

-The distance test requires that taxpayers move at least 50 miles farther away than the distance between their old home and their new place of employment.
-In other words, if you currently live 10 miles from your workplace, your move must place you 60 miles from your new workplace.
-And no, you can't just take a longer route to get to your new job to make it work.
-The Internal Revenue Service counts the distance as the shortest route between work and home that's available to you.
+When the deduction was possible, your move had to pass two tests in order to be eligible to claim it for prior-year tax returns, .
+The first was the distance test, which required that taxpayers move at least 50 miles farther away than the distance between their old home and their new place of employment.
+In other words, if you lived 10 miles from your workplace, your move must place you 60 miles from your new workplace.

+You couldn't just take a longer route to get to your new job to make it work.
+The Internal Revenue Service counted the distance as the shortest route between work and home available to you.

-If you're self-employed, you have to work full-time at least 78 weeks in the 24 months after your move.
+Under the time test, a taxpayer need to work full-time for at least 39 weeks during the 12 months following the move.
+If you were self-employed, you have to work full-time at least 78 weeks in the 24 months after your move.

-You would have to meet both these tests to qualify to claim this deduction for the 2017 tax year.
+You would have had to meet both these tests to qualify to claim this deduction for the 2017 tax year.